Learn more about the Lykoi

 COAT TEXTURE: Undercoat must be completely absent and guard hairs are short to medium in length and soft and silky to the touch.
 The ideal range of guard hair body coverage is 50 to 100% and varies depending on molting and growth cycle.

 MASK: The face exhibits a hairless mask connecting the nose, muzzle, eyes and ears giving the classic werewolf appearance.

-LYKOI COLORS GENERAL: Solid color cat express the characteristic coat more dramatically.
-Therefore only solid colors (including white) and solid colors with mink/point/sepia patterns are acceptable to be shown.
+LYKOI COLORS: Solid color cats express the characteristic coat dramatically.
+All colors and patterns are accepted.
 Amelanistic (roan) pattern in the coat will vary in appearance depending on color.

 LOCKETS: White lockets, buttons and belly spots are allowed.

 The following information is for reference purposes only and not an official part of the CFA Show Standard.